 You can protect yourself against this sort of fraud by:

 - remembering that businesses change bank accounts very infrequently — and to be suspicious of any ‘payment detail change’ requests

 - phoning your supplier (using the existing number you have for them, not those on any invoices received) and double checking that any request to change payment details is in fact genuine.

 6. Consider cyber insurance

-Finally, it’s always a good idea to consider cyber security when insuring your business.
-Many businesses are quick to buy public liability or professional indemnity insurance — but neglect to protect themselves adequately from online threats (where for many businesses, the most risk lies).
+Many businesses are quick to buy public liability or professional indemnity insurance — which generally protects them against ‘offline’ risk to their companies.
+However, they often neglect to protect themselves adequately from online threats, where for many businesses, the most risk actually lies.

 Even with a lot of security precautions taken, things can and do go wrong for businesses online — so it’s a good idea to buy insurance policies that have a cyber security dimension (or, better yet, to take out a dedicated cyber security policy).
 This cover can help you in the event of a ransomware attack, or pay to clean up the mess after your systems have been hacked.